JayBrown/DiMaGo/README.md

 This is sadly *not* a **DiMaGo** bug, which I would be able to fix, but apparently due to bad Objective-C coding on **Apple**'s part.

 ## Acknowledgments
-The idea for this worklflow/script came from reading [**Erik Antonsson**'s Caltech article](http://design.caltech.edu/erik/Misc/encrypted_virtual_disk.html) on public key encryption of sparseimages
+* The idea for this worklflow/script came from reading [**Erik Antonsson**'s Caltech article](http://design.caltech.edu/erik/Misc/encrypted_virtual_disk.html) on public key encryption of sparseimages
+* Thank you to the hackers who brought us the [Dropbox mega-breach](http://thehackernews.com/2016/08/dropbox-data-breach.html) which started me thinking in the first place